deargle/deargle.github.io/_security_assignments/lab_social_engineering.md

         sessions -i [the number of the new session]

-    This should open a shell on the Windows VM.
+    This should open a connection to a meterpreter on the Windows VM.

+17. Run `shell` to drop down into a windows cmd prompt
     18. Type `whoami` to see the privileges that you are running under.
 Note that these are the privileges of the user of your Windows 10 VM.
     19. Run the command `netstat -n` to see a listing of open connections on the Windows server.
 Note the “ESTABLISHED” connection from the Windows VM to your Kali VM.
+    20. Return to your meterpreter shell (`exit`, I think).
 20. Carry out your nefarious purposes with the victim <i class='fa fa-birthday-cake'></i>